 There’s only one problem: you assumed traveling with your 3-year old wouldn’t be a big deal.

 You packed their birth certificate and penciled in an extra half-hour to clear customs at the airport.

-But traveling with children under the age of 18 is not so simple, and there are varying rules and requirements depending on the age of the child, their reason for traveling, and who they are traveling with.
+Traveling with children under the age of 18 is not so simple, however, and there are varying rules and requirements depending on the age of the child, their reason for traveling, and who they are traveling with.

 The United States, like many countries around the world, has rigid requirements for traveling with children.
-The minor travel consent form has become increasing necessary because of the rise in instances of child abduction in custody cases, and a growing number of children who are the victims of trafficking.
+The minor travel consent form has become increasingly necessary because of the rise in instances of child abduction in custody cases, and a growing number of children who are the victims of trafficking.

 According to U.S. Customs and Border Protection (CBP), all U.S. citizens must show a valid passport if re-entering the country by air.
 This includes children of any age.

 When flying within the U.S., or traveling internationally by land or sea, a child’s birth certificate will suffice most of the time.
 A notarized letter of consent will be required for children who travel without one or both of their parents or legal guardians.
 The letter of consent ensures the legitimacy of the travel consent offered by the accompanying adult.

 With travel consent, children five years or older may fly without a parent or guardian so long as it is a direct fly with no connections.
 Children older than eight may travel alone on flights with connections.